Charter Act 1793

+Bombay and Madras presidency were kept under superintendence of Fort William.

 Provisions

 In contrast with legislation concerning British India proposed in the preceding two decades, the 1793 Act "passed with minimal trouble".
 The Act made only fairly minimal changes to either the system of government in India or British oversight of the company's activities.
 Most importantly, the company's trade monopoly was continued for a further 20 years.
-Salaries for the staff and paid members of the Board of Control were also now charged to the company.
+Salaries and pensions for the staff, paid members of the Board of Control, and others involved in Indian administration were now charged to the Company, to be paid from Indian revenues, since they were regarded as government officials rather than mere merchants.
+Private trade with China was permitted under the name "country trade", which allowed the Company to avoid direct responsibility for illegal trading of opium.
 Other provisions of the Act included: